sbalentine/YamUI/README.md

 ## Licenses

 All files on the YamUI GitHub repository are subject to the MIT license.
 Please read the LICENSE file at the root of the project.

-Note that we depend on [Fabric](https://github.com/OfficeDev/office-ui-fabric-react/tree/master/packages/office-ui-fabric-react) for fonts.
-Usage of the fonts and icons referenced in YamUI is subject to the terms of the [assets license agreement](https://static2.sharepointonline.com/files/fabric/assets/license.txt).